skule/bylaws/bylaw-1.md

    1. Maintaining the day-to-day financial records of the Society; and
    1. Other duties as may be specified in Bylaws and Policies.

-# Amendments, Bylaws, and Policies
+# Governing Documents and their Amendments

 ## General
-1. There shall be three levels of documents specifying the organization of the Society;
+1. There shall be four levels of documents specifying the organization of the Society;
    1. Bylaw 1 (Constitution);
-   1. Other Bylaws; and
+   1. Other Bylaws;
+   1. Policies; and
-   1. Policies.
+   1. Manuals.
-1. All of the documents contained under each of the levels of documents listed in 7.0.1 must be written using gender neutral pronouns.
+1. All of the documents contained under each of the levels of documents listed in section 7.0.1 must be written using gender neutral pronouns.

 ## Bylaw 1 (The Constitution of the University of Toronto Engineering Society)
 1. Bylaw 1 shall specify the fundamental organization of the Society.